Sh*t CEOs Say: 6 Outrageous Statements from America's Big-Mouthed Overlords

 The sh*t CEOs say!
 When the chiefs of giant corporations are not blaming others for their mismanagement and unscrupulous behavior, they’re explaining why their distorted worldviews are best for the 99 percent.
 They do this, of course, at a time of declining national median income and huge paydays for executives.

-Recently, there has been an uptick of particularly stupid remarks coming from the mouths of America’s CEOs.
-Here are a few of the most out-of-touch and out-of-line oracles, a mix of recent gaffes and classic blunders.
+Here are a few of the most out-of-touch and out-of-line oracles made by American CEOs, a mix of recent gaffes and classic blunders.

 1. “That's why I'm richer than you.”